dfinity-side-projects/js-dfinity-radix-tree/README.md

 # SYNOPSIS
 This implements a binary merkle radix tree.
 The point of using a binary radix tree is that it generates smaller proof size then trees with larger radixes.
-This tree is well suited for storing large dictonaries of fairly random key.
+This tree is well suited for storing large dictonaries of fairly random keys.
 If the keys are not random better performance can be achived by hashing them first.
+It builds on top of [ipld-graph-builder](https://github.com/ipld/js-ipld-graph-builder) and the resulting state and proofs are generated using it.

 # INSTALL
 `npm install merkle-radix-tree`